, the state's alternative to Medicaid expansion under the Affordable Care Act, saw lots of action on the first day of signups.

 under the new administration.

 On Jan.
 20, Gov.-elect Tom Wolf takes office, and he has vowed to scrap the Corbett plan - which critics say places limits on coverage for the most vulnerable - and shift immediately to full Medicaid expansion.

 Wolf spokesman Jeffrey Sheridan said individuals would not lose coverage even though the transition will be cumbersome.

-Original source: Atlantic Cities
+Original source: Pittsburgh Post-Gazette

-Read the full story here
+Read the complete story here